timephy/lifetime/README.md

-# lifetime – A "calender" outlining your weeks to live
+# lifetime – A calendar outlining your weeks to live